ntaylor-86/Sticker-Generator/README.md

 # Sticker-Label-Creater
 A Python script that genereates a PDF file that can be used to print labels with the AVERY Removable Multi-Purpose Labels (L7157REV).
 This script uses pylabels - https://github.com/bcbnz/pylabels and reportlab - https://pypi.org/project/reportlab/ .
-Thanks to these two projects!
+Thanks to those two projects!

 ## Getting Started